-This time it’s Agent Carter, first seen in 2015, and joining Tim to talk about Peggy Carter trying to make it in a post-War man’s world full of malevolent alien sludge is film and television critic, Hanna Flint.
-What will they find to say about declining standards in promotional posters, the value lending pantyhose as a secret agent skillset and whether it’s actually possible to understand how Zero Matter works, and what does any of this have to do with whether or not James D’arcy can sing?
+This time it’s Agent Carter, first seen in 2015, and joining Tim to talk about Peggy Carter trying to make it in a post-War man’s world full of malevolent alien sludge is film and television critic Hanna Flint.
+What will they find to say about declining standards in promotional posters, the value of lending pantyhose as a secret agent skillset and whether it’s actually possible to understand how Zero Matter works, and what does any of this have to do with whether or not James D’arcy can actually sing?
 Get listening and find out!

 You can follow Hanna on Twitter at @HannaFlint.

 Buy A Book!